tonytvo/blog-generator/content/blog/who-the-a-method-hiring/index.md

     - Objectify your annual review system
     - Allow you to rate your team annually as part of a talent review process.

+## hiring guidelines

+- The following are guidelines; there are no “silver bullets” for any of these areas.

+- **Interview Process**
+  - **Don’t be generic** – focus on behaviors that are smart, humble, and hungry
+  - **Debrief each interview as a team** – have one interviewer debrief the next so he/she can cover new ground or dig deeper
+  - **Consider group interviews** – some people are different one-on-one than in a group
+  - **Make interviews non-traditional** – have them accompany you on an errand to see how they behave in an atypical setting
+  - **Ask questions more than once** – this is helpful especially if you didn’t get a satisfactory answer
+  - **Ask what others would say** – “How would your colleagues describe your work ethic?”
+  - **Ask candidates to do some real work** – how do they perform in situations like what they’ll be doing if hired?
+  - **Don’t ignore hunches** – you can’t have complete confidence, but explore nagging doubts about humility, hunger, and smarts
+  - **Scare people with sincerity** – tell them if they’re not hungry, smart, and humble they will dislike working for your company

+- **Interview Questions**
+  - **Humble**
+    - Tell me about the most important accomplishments of your career (look for I vs we)
+    - What was the most embarrassing moment in your career?
+Or the biggest failure?
+    - How did you handle it?
+    - What is your greatest weakness?
+(What would you change about yourself?)
+    - How do you handle apologies, giving or accepting?
+    - Tell me about someone who is better than you in an area of interest

+  - **Hungry**
+    - What’s the hardest you’ve ever worked on something?
+    - What do you like to do when not at work?
+    - Did you work hard when you were a teenager?
+    - What kinds of hours do you work?

+  - **Smart**
+    - How would you describe your personality?
+    - What do you do that others may find annoying?
+    - What kind of people annoy you the most?
+How do you handle it?
+    - Describe a time you demonstrated empathy with a teammate

+- **Candidate References**
+  - Put the reference provider at ease – the reference isn’t going to tank the candidate; go beyond good/bad employee; would they thrive at your company?
+  - Look for specifics – ask for adjectives that describe the candidate
+  - Focus on areas of doubt – look for specifics here
+  - Pay attention to references that don’t respond – references that aren’t enthusiastic may not want to speak up
+  - Ask what others would say about them

+## Assessing Current Employees

+- There are three outcomes:
+  - 1. Confirming the employee is a team player
+  - 2. Helping the employee improve to become one
+  - 3. Deciding to move the employee out

+- Assessing people can help you figure out what he/she needs to work on.
+As a manager, if you can’t decide if an employee has the will or ability to improve, keep working (i.e., err on the side of caution).
+If you know for sure, have the courage to act.

+- **Manager assessment of others (looking for yeses)**
+  - Humble
+    - Does he genuinely compliment/praise teammates without hesitation?
+    - Does she easily admit when she makes a mistake?
+    - Is he willing to take on lower-level work for the good of the team?
+    - Does she gladly share credit for team accomplishments?
+    - Does he readily acknowledge his weaknesses?
+    - Does she offer and receive apologies graciously?

+    - Hungry
+      - Does he do more than what is required in his own job?
+      - Does she have passion for the “mission” of the team?
+      - Does he feel a sense of personal responsibility for the overall success of the team?
+      - Is she willing to contribute to and think about work outside of office hours?
+      - Does she look for opportunities to contribute outside her area of responsibility?
+      - Is he willing and eager to take on tedious and challenging tasks whenever necessary?

+    - Smart
+      - Does he seem to know what teammates are feeling during meetings and interactions?
+      - Does she show empathy to others on the team?
+      - Does he demonstrate an interest in the lives of teammates?
+      - Is she an attentive listener?
+      - Is he aware of how his words and actions impact others on the team?
+      - Is she good at adjusting her behavior and style to fit the nature of a conversation?

+- **Employee self-assessment** (remind them this is about improvement, not punishment; value honesty)

+- Scale: 3 = Usually, 2 = Sometimes, 1 = Rarely

+- **Humble**
+  - My teammates would say:
+  - __ I compliment or praise them without hesitation.
+  - __ I easily admit to my mistakes.
+  - __ I am willing to take on lower-level work for the good of the team.
+  - __ I gladly share credit for team accomplishments.
+  - __ I readily acknowledge my weaknesses.
+  - __ I offer and receive apologies graciously.
+  - ____ TOTAL

+- **Hungry**
+  - My teammates would say:
+  - __ I do more than what is required in my own job.
+  - __ I have passion for the “mission” of the team.
+  - __ I feel a sense of personal responsibility for the overall success of the team.
+  - __ I’m willing to contribute to and think about work outside of office hours.
+  - __ I look for opportunities to contribute outside my area of responsibility.
+  - __ I’m willing and eager to take on tedious and challenging tasks whenever necessary.
+  - ____ TOTAL

+- **Smart**
+  - My teammates would say:
+  - __ I seem to know what teammates are feeling during meetings and interactions.
+  - __ I show empathy to others on the team.
+  - __ I demonstrate an interest in the lives of teammates.
+  - __ I’m an attentive listener.
+  - __ I’m aware of how my words and actions impact others on the team.
+  - __ I’m good at adjusting my behavior and style to fit the nature of a conversation.

+- (An alternative, less intrusive approach for self-assessment is to have the person rank the virtues from strongest to weakest.)

 # The Three Virtues

 - **Humble**